-First 5 California management establishes an effective control environment through various means.
 First, management is provided oversight by its seven-member Commission and various advisory committees.
 First 5 California holds frequent meetings with these entities to receive direction and advice on issues relating to First 5 California.
 Further, the Commission adopts a 5-year strategic plan, which provides a roadmap for management on Commission core values.
-First 5 California's organizational structure ensures appropriate levels of responsibility and authority, with an Executive Director, Chief Deputy, and Directors of each of its offices.
+First 5 California's organizational structure ensures appropriate levels of responsibility and authority, with an Executive Director and Chief Deputy, and Deputy Directors over each of its divisions/offices.
 Internally, First 5 California holds frequent leadership meetings, as well as periodic all-staff meetings, with open agendas to discuss on-going matters.
 First 5 California recruits, develops, and maintains a competent workforce as well as evaluates the performance of its staff.
 Management is required to provide yearly appraisals of their staff, and allows the staff to identify growth opportunities through Individual Development Plans.
-First 5 California is constantly evaluating and adjusting its organizational chart to meet the current needs of the agency, and managers are asked to review and update duty statements on a yearly basis to assure the work being done is consistent with delineated duties.
+First 5 California is constantly evaluating and adjusts its organizational chart as necessary to meet the needs of the agency, and managers are asked to review and update duty statements on a yearly basis to assure the work being done is consistent with delineated duties.
 First 5 California provides robust training opportunities to all of its staff, and vigorously complies with requirements for minimum hours of supervisory training.